jkcorrea/cmu_person/README.markdown

 gem install cmu-person
 ```

-If you plan to use this in a Rails project, add the following to your `Gemfile`:
+If you plan to use this in a Rails project (or other project managed by Bundler), add the following to your `Gemfile`:

 ```ruby
 gem 'cmu-person'